A Guide About What is BR Tax Code and How Does it Impacts Your Tax Bill

 • On the HMRC mobile app.

-If you’re uncertain about your tax code, contact HMRC to make sure that you’re paying the correct tax.
+If you’re uncertain about your CBR tax code, contact HMRC to make sure you’re paying the correct tax.

 How are Tax Codes Structured?